We’re committed to keeping you safe

 The cookie cannot be read by any website other than the one that created the cookie.
 Cookies enable this website to recognise and remember information that you consented to give this website, such as customer information for purchases or visits to portions of this website that are most appropriate for your professional needs.
 Your credit card information will not be stored in the cookie or in our various databases.
 As a result, the cookies should allow you to retrieve previous information and invoices.
 Other functionality may be included in the future to make your online experience more efficient and personable.

 You may control the handling of cookies by appropriate settings of your browser.
 So, for example, it is possible to accept cookies on a general basis or in each individual case or to reject them on a general basis.
 For more information on such settings, please consult the documentation of your browser.

 According to the applicable laws, you have various rights in respect of your personal data.
 If you desire to assert your rights, please direct your request via email or mail to the address indicated in section 1 above clearly identifying your person.

 7.1 Right to confirmation and right of access to your information

 You have the right to obtain clear information about the processing of your personal data.

 You have the right at any time to receive a confirmation from us stating whether personal data concerning you are being processed.
 If this is the case, you have the right to request free information from us as to the stored personal data relating to you plus a copy of such data.
 In addition, your right encompasses the following information:

-3. the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organizations;
+The recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations;